Protonull/WesburyGov2021/README.md

 # Government of Wesbury

-This project was the successor to https://github.com/Protonull/BloomGov2019, using the same template (govuk).
-React was chosen for its flexibility in comparison to Jekyll's Liquid templating language.
-Gatsby was chosen for its vast array of plugins, like templated-MDX support, making it more appealing than arguably better alternatives such as NextJS.
-The move to Gatsby was often regretted however, given Gatsby's obsession with GraphQL, and the dependency hell of NodeJS.
+This project was the successor to https://github.com/Protonull/BloomGov2019, using the same template ([govuk](https://govuk-react.github.io/govuk-react/)).
+[React](https://reactjs.org/) was chosen for its flexibility in comparison to [Jekyll](https://jekyllrb.com/)'s [Liquid](https://jekyllrb.com/docs/liquid/) templating language.
+[Gatsby](https://www.gatsbyjs.com/) was chosen for its vast array of plugins, like templated-MDX support, making it more appealing than arguably better alternatives such as [NextJS](https://nextjs.org/).
+The move to [Gatsby](https://www.gatsbyjs.com/) was often regretted however, given its obsession with [GraphQL](https://graphql.org/), and the dependency hell of [NodeJS](https://nodejs.org/en/).

 ## SECURITY WARNING